pensjonatus/flash-fiction/blog/the-feeder.md

 wanted to change my mind about having one."

 "I mean, yeah, maybe it would get it out.
 I don't know.
 But the kids, man.
-The feeder would it them.
+The feeder would eat them.
 You can't leave it hungry.
 You have to feed the feeder."

 "You HAVE to feed it?"